forestgrape/coronavirus/5_epidemiological/transmission.md

 	- Hospitals in Northern Italy [LE](#le)

 * SARS-CoV-1:
     - Hotel in Hong Kong, especially during cooler outdoor air temperatures [Lin](#lin), [Chan](#chan).
-The virus spread to guests in close by rooms and not to the personal.
+The virus spread to guests in rooms on the same floor.
+Spread to personal was rarely observed.

 * SARS 1 & 2: